cmsc330fall23/cmsc330fall23/projects/project0.md

 where your CMSC 330 course enrollment shows up.
 (If you login through "school credentials" option and don't remember your **Gradescope** password, please reset it.)
-Many people have multiple Gradescope accounts, and we suggest you to merge them before trying to submit by the program.
+Many people have multiple Gradescope accounts, and we suggest you to merge them before trying to submit.

 ### HTTP Errors